technology-toolbox/website/content/blog/jjameson/2009/03/11/visual-studio-macro-for-collapsing-all-items-in-solution-explorer.md

 ---
-title: "Visual Studio Macro for Collapsing All Items in Solution Explorer"
+title: Visual Studio Macro for Collapsing All Items in Solution Explorer
 date: 2009-03-11T09:18:00-06:00
 excerpt:
   "Along with my Visual Studio macros for unloading/reloading projects in a